top of page

 Student training and mentoring take place in the anthropology laboratory.
 Here, we house a growing collection of fossil hominid skeletons, disarticulated skeletons, stone tools, ceramics, and replica artifacts.
 Of unique value, the laboratory houses a collection of ceramics created by local Indigenous artists, which are utilized in teaching archaeology and modern craftwork.
 In addition, the lab has a growing collection of scholarly books and articles devoted to the study of ancient Olmec culture and archaeology.
 Hands-on practicums in the anthropology laboratory involve creating pottery, stone tools, clothing, ArcGIS Maps, educational materials, and healing and medical tools.
 All hands-on work is meant to improve the health and well-being of students and society.

-Proyecto Arqueologías Lago de Chapala
+Proyecto Arqueologías Lago de Chapala, Jalisco Mexico

 In the early stages, I am working with Claudia Itzel Márquez to investigate unprovenanced pottery from the north shore region of El Lago de Chapala in Jalisco, Mexico.
 This project is a life-long convivio involving small community museums, educators, and local residents.
 We have three goals: 1) establish a chronology for the ancient pottery of Lake Chapala, 2) situate the Lake Chapala region in the broader social, ritual, and ceremonial context of West Mexico, near and far, and 3) support ongoing efforts to enrich the lives of Lake Chapala's Indigenous peoples and pueblos.